 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-About 30 to 40 staff members gathered for the building's blessing just after 11am with several police officers also in attendance.
+A large group of staff gathered for the building's blessing just after 11am with several police officers also in attendance.

 In an update this morning, the SDHB said the conditions of the patients remained the same, three were in a serious but stable condition, and one was in a moderate condition.